-Although dL and dR are usually called flange diameter (left and right respectively), they do NOT stand for outer flange diameter.
-Flange diameter, also known as Pitch circle diameter (PCD), is measured between centres of opposite spoke holes of the same hub flange.
+Although dL and dR are usually called hub flange diameter (left and right respectively), they do NOT stand for outer flange diameter.
+Hub flange diameter, also known as Pitch circle diameter (PCD), is measured between centres of opposite spoke holes of the same hub flange.
 Best tool for determine that is by using caliper gauge and spread it between centres of the opposite spoke holes.

 A small error when measuring the diameter on cross laced wheels will not affect the spoke lengths.
 When dealing with radial lacing, on contrary this variable becomes much more important.

 WL and WR stand for width from center of the hub to the middle of the flange.
 In my calculator, they will be referred as Flange left to center and flange right to center respectively.

 Getting the WL and WR in practice is most likely the reverse process.

 - Divide it by two (O.L.D / 2) to get the centerline,

 - Get A and B dimensions.
 Resting the locknut against the edge of a workbench or table makes measurement easier.

 - WL = (O.L.D / 2) – A,

 - WR = (O.L.D / 2) – B.